Magnushammer: A Transformer-Based Approach to Premise Selection: Experiments

-Thor \citep{jiang2022thor} augments neural theorem provers with premise-selection capabilities.
-To this end, Thor allows the model to generate proof steps using Sledgehammer, which we replace with \method{} (see Appendix \ref{app:thor} for details). {\sc Thor+\method{}} establishes a new state of the art on the PISA benchmark ($71.0\%$ vs. $57.0\%$).
-On MiniF2F, our method also significantly outperforms Thor and achieves results competitive with the current state of the art.
-In our experiments, we use a language model with $86$M non-embedding parameters.
-It is important to note that other theorem-proving approaches in the multi-step section of Table \ref{tab:minif2f_results} require much larger language models (Thor: $700$M non-embedding parameters; DSP: $62$B parameters using Minerva \cite{lewkowycz2022solving}) and rely on ideas orthogonal to premise selection.
-Specifically, \textsc{Thor + auto} \citep{autoform_wu} proposes a variation of Thor, involving expert iteration on auto-formalized data.
-Draft, Sketch and Prove (DSP)~\citep{jiang2022draft} involves creating a high-level outline of a proof and uses Sledgehammer to solve the low-level subproblems.
+It is important to note that other theorem-proving approaches in the multi-step section of Table \ref{tab:minif2f_results} require much larger language models: for Thor it is $700$M non-embedding parameters; DSP (Draft, Sketch, and Prove) by \citet{jiang2022draft} uses Minerva model \citep{lewkowycz2022solving} with $62$B parameters.
+Moreover, these other approaches rely on ideas orthogonal to premise selection.
+Specifically, Thor + auto \citep{autoform_wu} proposes a variation of Thor, involving expert iteration on auto-formalized data.
+DSP involves creating a high-level outline of a proof and uses Sledgehammer to solve the low-level subproblems.
 We hypothesize that both methods would perform even better when combined with \method{}.
-In the multi-step experiments, we give \method a computational budget of $200$.